 - Landlords may not retaliate against tenants for exercising their rights.
 For example, a landlord may not try to take away services or rights that the tenant previously enjoyed, like storage space or parking.

 - It is illegal to try to “evict” a tenant by locking him or her out of his or her housing.
 The only lawful way to evict a tenant is to file a case in court.
 A “self-help” lockout is a serious offense and can result in major legal consequences, including law enforcement action or a private court case by the tenant.

 - Any landlord planning an owner move-in or a relative move-in for their rental unit must act truthfully and in good faith and only proceed in circumstances that comply with all state and local requirements.
 These requirements often include restrictions on the window of time a landlord has to move in after an eviction and the length of time that the owner intends live in the rental in order to qualify as a valid owner move-in.
 Please also be aware that there may be special protections for protected groups such as senior tenants.

 Landlords and those acting on their behalf must take care to comply with these requirements.
-Violators, including any landlord, manager, real estate professional, or attorney who has violated the Tenant Relief Act or the CDC Order, may face enforcement action, which can result in civil penalties, injunctive relief, and mandatory restitution.
+Violators, including any landlord, manager, real estate professional, or attorney who has violated the Tenant Relief Act, may face enforcement action, which can result in civil penalties, injunctive relief, and mandatory restitution.